thzandvl/xbox-shipping/androidApp/README.md

 Receiving the notifications is the same as described in the [tutorial](https://docs.microsoft.com/en-us/azure/notification-hubs/android-sdk).
 Using the [notification-hubs-sample-app-java](https://github.com/Azure/azure-notificationhubs-android/tree/main/notification-hubs-sample-app-java) and [notification-hub-sdk](https://github.com/Azure/azure-notificationhubs-android/tree/main/notification-hubs-sdk) from the [repositoy](https://github.com/Azure/azure-notificationhubs-android).

-Modifications added are in the `build.gradle` file where some dependencies used were added and credentials for the CosmosDB.
+Modifications added are in the `build.gradle` file located in the productNotifier folder where some dependencies used were added and credentials for the CosmosDB.

 ### The credentials